Advance Appliance Ltd

 Beyond an active drip, a few other signs indicate the hose is the issue:

-• Cracks and Brittleness: Over time, the rubber or plastic material degrades from age and exposure to detergents.
-Look for small fissures or areas where the hose feels rigid, especially near the connection points where it bends.
+• Cracks and Brittleness: Age and detergent exposure cause the rubber or plastic substance to break down over time.
+Look for tiny cracks or places where the hose feels stiff, particularly close to the connection joints where it bends.

-• A Loose Connection: The clamp holding the hose to the washer's drain pump can loosen from the machine's vibration.
-If you can easily wiggle the hose at the connection point, the clamp is not secure.
+• A Loose Connection: The vibration of the washer may cause the clamp that holds the hose to the drain pump to come away.
+The clamp is not secure if you can easily move the hose at the connection location.

 To help you narrow down the issue, this table matches common symptoms to their likely cause.